Scroll to...

 Browser Screenshot: Histogram illustrating traps received per hour.
 Range: [0 - 942,661]

-Browser Screenshot: TrapStation handling a trap storm at a large U.S. telco
+Browser Screenshot: TrapStation handling an event storm at a large U.S. telco

 Requirements